-- easy to get to
+- the park is easy to get to

-- easy to get around in
+- it’s easy to get around inside the park

 Petrified National Park